umarhassan-mitodl/17.188j-fall-2005/content/pages/readings.md

 O'Rourke, Dara.
 "Outsourcing Regulation: Non-Governmental Systems of Labor Standards and Monitoring." _Policy Studies Journal_ 31, no. 1 (2003): 1-29.

 Elliott, Kimberly Ann, and Richard B. Freeman.
 "White Hats or Don Quixotes?
-Human Rights Vigilantes in the Global Economy." {{% resource_link "03099086-65f3-4d9b-937b-9e0a552ccde1" "National Bureau of Economic Research Working paper 8102" %}}, January 2001.
+Human Rights Vigilantes in the Global Economy."
+[National Bureau of Economic Research Working paper 8102](http://www.nber.org/papers/w8012), January 2001.

 Rodríguez-Garavito, César A. "Global Governance and Labor Rights: Codes of Conduce and Anti-Sweatshop Struggles in Global Apparel Factories in Mexico and Guatemala." _Politics & Society_ 33, no. 2 (June 2005): 203-233.